Toups History, Family Crest & Coats of Arms

 Some of the family were found in Scotland as "Edward Top admitted [was] burgess of Aberdeen, 1486 is doubtless the Edward Top who was fined in 1497 for 'failzeit in the waching of the tone.'"

 Early History of the Toups family

-Another 245 words (18 lines of text) covering the years 1202, 1580, and 1639 are included under the topic Early Toups History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Toups research.
+Another 60 words (4 lines of text) covering the years 1202, 1580 and 1639 are included under the topic Early Toups History in all our PDF Extended History products and printed products wherever possible.

 Toups Spelling Variations